jackierobinson/OfCourse/README.md

 # OfCourse
-A web application that helps students schedule course
+A web application that helps students schedule courses